 Line an 8x8 inch square pan with parchment paper on the bottom and a couple of inches up the sides.
 Preheat your oven to 350° F.

 In a large bowl, whisk together the eggs, sugar, orange juice, ghee or coconut oil, almond extract, and orange zest until smooth.

 In a separate bowl, combine the almond flour, tapioca flour, baking soda, salt, and spices.

 Gently stir the dry mixture into the wet until a batter forms.

-Spread about 1/2 of the batter over the bottom of the cake pan, then cover with all of the cranberry sauce (doesn't have to be an even layer, messy is fine!) and then spread the remaining batter over the cranberry sauce, set aside.
+Spread about 1/2 of the batter over the bottom of the cake pan, then cover with all of the cranberry sauce (it doesn't need to be an even layer, messy is fine!) and then spread the remaining batter over the cranberry sauce, set aside.

-In a small bowl combined all the ingredients for the crumb top using a fork or pastry blender until a crumbly mixture forms, then spread out evenly over the top of the unbaked cake.
+In a small bowl combined all the ingredients for the crumb top using a fork or pastry blender until a crumbly mixture forms, then sprinkle evenly over the top of the unbaked cake.

 Bake in the preheated oven for 35 minutes or until set in the center and a toothpick comes out clean.
 Allow the cake to cool completely in the pan, then cut into pieces to serve.